 In this session pupils will learn about biodiversity, the importance of conservation of wildlife, how some insects live , how they adapt and what we can learn from them.

-10 mins- Introduction to Centre leader.
+10 minutes - Introduction to Centre leader.
 Name game energiser to quickly get to know each other.

-20 mins Bee game.
+20 minutes - Bee game.
 How bees organise themselves.
 How they find food.
 What the different jobs are for different bees.
 What can we learn from them?
-OR 20 mins Mini bug hotels. ( If there is appropriate outside space and natural materials present).
+OR 20 minutes - Mini bug hotels. ( If there is appropriate outside space and natural materials present).
 Creating small homes for insects using recycled and natural materials.

-10 mins.
-People Care: Circle time with a critters based song.
+10 minutes - People Care: Circle time with a critters based song.
 Using sticks to create rhythm.

-KS1 Science identify and name a variety of common animals that are carnivores, herbivores and omnivores identify that most living things live in habitats to which they are suited and describe how different habitats provide for the basic needs of different kinds of animals and plants, and how they depend on each other
+KS1 Science - Identify that most living things live in habitats to which they are suited and describe how different habitats provide for the basic needs of different kinds of animals and plants, and how they depend on each other

-KS2 Science explore and use classification keys to help group, identify and name a variety of living things in their local and wider environment.
+KS2 Science - Explore and use classification keys to help group, identify and name a variety of living things in their local and wider environment.

 Address The Sustainability Centre, Droxford Road, East Meon, Hampshire GU32 1HR